Chairman’s introduction

 Chief Financial Officer

-Two divisions focused on distinct market and client needs; a third division of non-core businesses.
+Two divisions focused on distinct market and client needs.

 Capita Public Service